Ridhi24-design/hello-world/README.md

 ## 💡 About Me

 I am starting my journey in *Python programming* and learning how to code step by step.
-This repository is my *first project*!
+This repository is my *first project*!  i hope to improve in the near future.
+I apologise for any mistakes made as i am still really new to the coding program.

 ---